 Suites & Cabins

 The yellow cabins are air-conditioned with a private bathroom equipped with all the basic amenities from body wash, solid soap to shampoo, and conditioner.
-Each cabin has a small night table and a window to let in the ocean's cool breeze.
+Each cabin has a small night table and a portrait window.

 These blue cabins are ideal for single travelers, featuring private ensuite facilities equipped with basic amenities.
-The rooms are also air-conditioned to ensure guests stay comfortable, and they also have a window to allow the refreshing cool ocean breeze in.
+The rooms are also air-conditioned to ensure guests stay comfortable, and provide gorgeous ocean views.